GenomeDataScience/FastRandomForest/README.md

 The folder **datasets** contains the datasets used for analysing the algorithm.

-The folder **results** contains CSV files with the execution time and accuracy of the Weka version, the FRF 0.99 version and this new last version of FRF (1.0).
+The folder **results** contains and Excel file with the execution time and accuracy of the Weka version, the FRF 0.99 version and this new last version of FRF (1.0).

 The folder **src/hr/irb/src** contains the source code of the project.